plinioseniore/cisco-umbrella-bypass/README.md

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/cisco_umbrella_dns_disabled.png)

-Including also the Cisco Umbrella proxy in the deny list of the firewall rue will have this bypass working.
-The connection is established directly at the timeout, so a website that opens multiple TCP connections will require a longer than usual time to load, rather when a single TCP connection is enough (like a VPN over HTTPS) once the first timeout is gone will have the usual performances.
+Including also the Cisco Umbrella proxy in the deny list of the firewall rule, will have this bypass working.
+The connection is established directly at the timeout, so a website that opens multiple TCP connections will require a longer than usual time to load, rather when a single TCP connection is enough, once the first timeout is gone, you will have the usual performances.

 Based on the rights you have on your PC you can have this rule in Windows Firewall or in your home Firewall (if it has configurable options like openWrt).

 IP Addresses to block : (Proxy) 146.112.0.0/16, (DNS) 208.67.222.222, (DNS) 208.67.220.220 those ![addresses](https://support.umbrella.com/hc/en-us/articles/230563527-Using-Umbrella-with-an-HTTP-proxy) may be based on your region (mostly for the proxy performances).